AmmanVMS/pix.toot.wales/README.md

-# Amman Valley MakerSpace Documentation on [pix.toot.wales][pix]
+# Amman Valley MakerSpace Documentation on pix.toot.wales

-We document the activity in the maker space
+We document the activity in the maker space on [pix.toot.wales][pix].
+You can view this web page [here](https://ammanvms.github.io/pix.toot.wales/).

 ## Android Setup